 Services for Students with Disabilities offers a wide range of assistance to Binghamton University students with physical, learning or other disabilities.
 Key services include supportive counseling, consultation, advocacy for reasonable accommodation, academic support services, authorized access to adapted computer labs and the loan of specialized equipment.

 The University’s academic buildings are equipped with automatic doors and various accessible on-campus housing options are available through Residential Life.
-The Bartle Library and the University’s computing facilities offer access to technology adapted for use by students with various disabilities, and assistive listening devices for people with hearing impairments are available in a number of lecture halls and the Anderson Center for the Arts theaters.
+The Bartle Library and the University’s computing facilities offer access to technology adapted for effective use by students with various disabilities.
+Assistive listening systems for people with hearing impairments are available in a number of lecture halls, larger classrooms, and the Anderson Center for the Arts theaters.
 OCC Transport operates wheelchair-accessible transportation to and from campus, and disability parking is available at strategic locations throughout the campus.

 For further information or assistance, visit the SSD website, call the office or write to Services for Students with Disabilities, Box 6000, Binghamton University, Binghamton, New York 13902-6000.